Small Business Line of Credit: You’ve Made It

 - Usually only well-established businesses get the best terms

-Business Line of Credit vs Invoice Financing
+Small Business Line of Credit vs Invoice Financing

-A business line of credit from a bank is a great option for short-term financing needs.
+A small business line of credit from a bank is a great option for short-term financing needs.
 But many early-stage companies can’t get access to a traditional credit line due to lack of financial statements or lack of operating history.
-For these companies, invoice financing might be the only viable option they have.
+For these companies, invoice finance might be the only viable option they have.
 If you cannot qualify for a traditional credit line, consider invoice factoring (a.k.a. accounts receivable factoring) and contact a factoring company.
 (Click here to learn, what is factoring?)
 Factoring receivables is a viable alternative to traditional lending and can offer numerous benefits.

 But it also happened to businesses.
 When the commercial paper markets froze up in the fall of 2008, banks, and therefore their business borrowers, were severely hampered with a lack of short-term funding.
 A 2014 survey by the National Small Business Association revealed 29% of small business owners reported having their lines of credit reduced in the last four years and nearly 1 in 10 were called in early by the bank.